JJWesterkamp/rx-postmessenger/README.md

 #### Sending notifications
 > ```typescript
-> Messenger.notify(channel: string, payload: any): void
+> Messenger.notify<T>(channel: string, payload?: T): void
 > ```

 The messenger instances give you a way to send notifications to the other `Window` through the `notify()` method.
+The notify method is void -- notifications are fire-and-forget.
+Use [`request()`](#sending-requests) instead if you require data back.
 Consider an example where we want to notify a child window of price changes:

 ```javascript
 childMessenger.notify('price-changed', {